nccgroup/shocker/README.md

 * Fix problem with proxy returning 200 for unavailable URLs/false positives
 * Add Windows and *nix colour support
 * Prettify
-* Move cgi list into a seperate file
-* Get rid of the spurious blank lines in the output
 * Add support for scanning and explointing SSH and SMTP? https://isc.sans.edu/diary/Shellshock+via+SMTP/18879
 * Other stuff.
 Probably.